X-ray of ENT organs in Russia. What does a nasal x-ray show? X-ray of the paranasal sinuses where

 • the lower part of the temporal bones with a cellular structure (mastoid process).

-Abnormalities and diseases diagnosed by the picture
+Abnormalities and diseases diagnosed from the image

-• inflammation of the maxillary sinuses - sinusitis;
+• inflammation maxillary sinuses– sinusitis;

 • inflammation of the frontal sinus - frontal sinusitis;